 The NSWG has consistently discussed the findings and recommendations from Nigeria’s EITI reporting at its meetings.
 Members of the NWSG and the NEITI Secretariat have also used public forums ranging from press releases to conferences to call for the FGN to implement EITI recommendations.

-An Inter-ministerial task team (IMTT) consisting of the heads of government, petroleum, mining and financial departments was established in 2005 under President Obasanjo with a mandate to address recommendations identified in NEITI Reports.
+An Inter-ministerial task team (IMTT) consisting of the heads of government, petroleum, mining, and financial departments was established in 2005 under President Obasanjo with a mandate to address recommendations identified in NEITI Reports.
 The IMTT was reconstituted under President Jonathan.
 The IMTT is chaired by the MSG Chair and functions as an external committee of the MSG, ensuring that remedial issues are adequately addressed by taking responsibility for "the custody, management, monitoring and regulation of extractive industries revenues with the primary mandate of developing an efficient interface framework to address remedial issues.”
-Its main responsibilities include ensuring prompt recovery of outstanding revenues identified through EITI reporting, identify challenges to implementing EITI recommendations and advice the Federal Executive Council on related issues.
+Its main responsibilities include ensuring prompt recovery of outstanding revenues identified through EITI reporting, identifying challenges to implementing EITI recommendations, and advising the Federal Executive Council on related issues.
 The IMTT met seven times in four years, although the pace of meetings appears to have slowed since 2013, when the IMTT was reconstituted.
 The NSWG’s 21 March 2013 meeting noted that the IMTT had been meeting quarterly and that improved mechanisms had been established to promote information sharing between NEITI and IMTT.
 Newspaper articles published in October 2013 state that the IMTT had been reconstituted because “Recommendations by NEITI are never implemented” and “the agency … had not been able to get government to implement or enforce its recommendations, particularly as they relate to sanctions against erring institutions and companies operating in the sector”.

 There is also evidence of follow-up meetings with individual government entities such as the EFCC and ICPC in 2012 and 2013.
 As mentioned above, in June 2016 the EFCC set up a joint task force with the NEITI on the basis of the 2013 Oil and Gas and Solid Minerals NEITI Reports.

-While implementation of all EITI recommendations has been uneven (see overview of past EITI recommendations under Requirement 4.9), follow-up by the IMTT was successful in recovering a total of over USD 2.5 billion, primarily on the basis of O&G EITI Reports covering 1999-2011.
+While implementation of all EITI recommendations has been uneven (see overview of past EITI recommendations under Requirement 4.9), follow-up by the IMTT was successful in recovering a total of over USD 2.5 billion, primarily on the basis of O&G EITI Reports covering 1999–2011.
 According to NEITI’s 2015 annual activity report, the implementation of the 2015 remedial plan was in progress (p.14) with “continuous implementation” of recommendations from all previous EITI Reports including the FASD Report (p.8).
-The report also noted outreach on recommendations with all relevant government ministries, departments and agencies.
+The report also noted outreach on recommendations with all relevant government ministries, departments, and agencies.
 NEITI’s role in securing the recovery of missing funds was one of the reasons why Nigeria was awarded “best extractive industry transparency implementing country” at the EITI’s 6th Global Conference in 2013.

 In reviewing the lessons learned from EITI implementation, NEITI published an assessment on “10 years of NEITI reports – What have we learnt?” in 2015, which highlighted the use of EITI Reports in providing summary information as well as detailed quantitative and qualitative data on the extractive industries.
-In July 2016 the NEITI Secretariat issued a press release where all the NSWG Chair relayed calls from all stakeholders for government agencies to implement the recommendations of the two 2013 EITI Reports.
-The EFCC established a task force to follow up on findings of EITI Reports and planned to formalise its cooperation with NEITI through a MoU in H2-2016.
+In July 2016 the NEITI Secretariat issued a press release where the NSWG Chair relayed calls from all stakeholders for government agencies to implement the recommendations of the two 2013 EITI Reports.
+The EFCC established a task force to follow up on findings of EITI Reports and planned to formalise its cooperation with NEITI through a MoU in Q2-2016.
 The Senate of the National Assembly established an ad hoc committee to follow up on findings of the 2013 EITI Reports in June 2016.